HeardLibrary/digital-scholarship/script/codegraf/009a/index.md

 - join two DataFrames using the `.merge()` method.
 - describe the difference between an inner and outer merge.

-Total video time: 55m 44s
+Total video time: 55m 44s for all of the videos, but you don't need to watch the videos for file systems you don't use.
+So the actual total is probably closer to 45 minutes.

 ## Links